jletey/PoBT/instructions.md

 ## Installing biopython

-Once you have downloaded Jupyter Notebook, launch your Anaconda Navigator and click on the side button that says "Enviroments".
+Once you have downloaded Jupyter Notebook, launch your Anaconda Navigator and click on the side option that says `Enviroments`.
 You should see something that looks like this:

 ![Step1](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects/blob/current/enviroments.png?raw=true)

-After you've done that, click on "Installed" and switch it to "All".
+After you've done that, click on `Installed` and switch it to `All`.
 You should get this:

 ![Step2](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects/blob/current/packages.png?raw=true)